 Here we go!
 The below image shows the final report after making some formatting.

 The beauty of Pivot tables in Excel is, you can always change the report layout quickly by dragging different fields to placeholders to create different combinations. you can add multiple fields for each place holder as well.
-But it is a best practice to limit to two fields to keep the report simple,
+But it is a best practice to limit to two fields to keep the report simple, and meaningful.